Skip to Content

 You can start at the Novigrad Peninsula, for example, and follow the path all the way down to the town of Dajla.
 This goes right along the coastline, and you can see the sea in all its beauty.

-For a nice indoor activity, consider Groznjan-it has 20 art galleries and studios for your viewing pleasure!
+For a nice indoor activity, consider Groznjan, which has 20 art galleries and studios for your viewing pleasure!

-There are also plenty of gorgeous hills around the surrounding area, too-they look lovely in any season.
+There are also plenty of gorgeous hills around the surrounding area, and they look lovely in any season.
 Make sure to spend some time visiting Istria in the wintertime!

 Kaila at Nylon Pink